eth-educators/eth-docker-docs/website/docs/Usage/ClientSetup.md

 You'll want to enable a host firewall.
 You can also forward the P2P ports of your execution and consensus clients for faster peer acquisition.

-These are the relevant ports.
-Docker will open execution and consensuns client P2P (Peer to Peer) ports and the grafana port automatically, please make sure the grafana port cannot be reached directly.
-If you need to get to grafana remotely, an [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) is a good choice.
+Docker will open execution and consensuns client P2P (Peer to Peer) ports and the Grafana port automatically.
+Please make sure the Grafana port cannot be reached directly.
+If you need to get to Grafana remotely, an [SSH tunnel](https://www.howtogeek.com/168145/how-to-use-ssh-tunneling/) is a good choice.

 For a VPS/cloud setup, please take a look at notes on [cloud security](../Support/Cloud.md).
 You'll want to place ufw "in front of" Docker if you are using Grafana or a standalone execution client without a reverse proxy, and if your cloud provider does not offer firewall rules for the VPS.

 Ports that I mention can be "Open to Internet" can be either forwarded to your node if behind a home router, or allowed in via the VPS firewall.

 > Opening the P2P ports to the Internet is optional.
 It will speed up peer acquisition, which
 > can be helpful.
 To learn how to forward your ports in a home network, first verify